+SGPIO Headers

-The S-SGPIO (Serial General Purpose Input/Output) header is used to communicate with the enclosure management chip on the backplane.
+There are two Serial_Link General Purpose Input/Output (I-SGPIO1 and I-SGPIO2) headers located on the motherboard.
+I-SGPIO is used for communicate with the enclosure management chip on the backplane.
 Refer to the tables below for pin definitions.

-S-SGPIO Header Pin Definitions
+SGPIO Header Pin Definitions

 Pin# Definition Pin# Definition

 1 NC 2 NC

 3 Ground 4 Data

 5 Load 6 Ground

 7 Clock 8 NC